jakub-pomykala/tracing-demo/README.md

 [![Build Status](https://travis-ci.org/IBM/troubleshoot-with-opentracing-and-istio.svg?branch=master)](https://travis-ci.org/IBM/troubleshoot-with-openrtracing-and-istio)

-# Use Distributed Tracing and OpenTracing in Istio to aid in microsorvice deployment troubleshooting
+# Use Microprofile OpenTracing and distributed tracing with Istio to enhance system observability.

 # Introduction

-The shift toward distributed, container-based [microservice architectures](https://developer.ibm.com/articles/why-should-we-use-microservices-and-containers/) brings with it a host of advantages but also some drawbacks.
+The shift toward distributed, container-based [microservice architectures](https://developer.ibm.com/articles/why-should-we-use-microservices-and-containers/) brings with it a number of advantages but also drawbacks.
 While Kubernetes makes it easier than ever to split up monoliths into multiple, smaller services that use multiple network requests to complete every transaction, engineers and operations teams face challenges in observability, problem determination and root cause analysis.

-[Istio](https://istio.io/), a joint effort between IBM, Google and Lyft adds the concept of a [service mesh](https://github.com/IBM/microservices-traffic-management-using-istio) that can be integrated into a container orchestration platform like Kubernetes.
-The set of technologies provided by Istio to enhance observability, developers applications do need to be aware of new requirements to take advantage of new capabilities.
+[Istio](https://istio.io/), a joint effort between IBM, Google and Lyft creates a [service mesh](https://github.com/IBM/microservices-traffic-management-using-istio) that can be integrated into a container orchestration platform like Kubernetes.
+While the set of technologies provided by Istio promises to enhance system observability, developers should be aware of new requirements to take advantage of these capabilities.

-In this pattern we'll look at how Open Liberty, Microprofile and Open Tracing work alongside Istio supports the concept of distributed tracing, a way to capture, visualize and tell the story of what happens to an individual request as ping-pongs its way a connected set of services.
-An application inside the mesh does need to do some extra work to propagage request context through the mesh.
-However, OpenTracing support in Open Liberty reduces the cost of providing a mesh-wide view of distributed tracing.
+In this pattern we'll look at how Open Liberty, Microprofile and Open Tracing work alongside Istio and introduce the concept of distributed tracing, a way to capture, visualize and tell the story of what happens to an individual request.
+An application inside the mesh does need to do some extra work to propagate request context through the mesh.
+Open Liberty reduces the effort require to instrumenting code to allow services to take advantage of distributed tracing.

-It allows basic support for distributed tracing without making any code changes.
-As a baseline, Istio must be installed with tracing enabled and, for the purposes of this demo, the sampling frequencing will be increased from the default 1% to something higher so we can see more frequent traces.
-The question here is, what do we learn without touching the code?
+# Tracing with Istio

 One of the perhaps confusing areas of Istio is whether and how much an application has to be changed to advantage of the distributed tracing support.
 If you install the standard "Bookinfo" application, you will find that requests are traced and visible in Zipkin or Jaeger.
-However, each part of the app (links here) has code to capture and propagate context across calls to enable linking of calls along requests (Documentation)  https://istio.io/docs/tasks/telemetry/distributed-tracing/#understanding-what-happened.
-As you will notice in the Bookinfo app, manually handling context propagation for the purposes of tracing is tedious, and more importantly, it's easy to make an omission and leave the headers out of a REST call, creating gaps in the trace record.
-This is where Liberty microprofile comes in.
-When using JAX-RS REST client alongside microprofile OpenTracing, all context propagation is handled automatically.
-Developers of new services don't have any need for custom trace propagation code.
-Global automatic propogation removes the opportunity for a deveoloper to forget to include instrumentation, thus causing gaps in the tracing data.
+However, each service has code to [capture and propagate](https://github.com/istio/istio/blob/master/samples/bookinfo/src/details/details.rb#L130-L148) tracing headers. [(See documentation here)](https://istio.io/docs/tasks/telemetry/distributed-tracing/#understanding-what-happened).
+Manually handling context propagation is error prone, tedious and runs the risk creating gaps in the trace record.
+This is where Open Liberty and Microprofile can help.
+When using the JAX-RS REST client alongside Microprofile OpenTracing, spans and request errors are sent to the trace collector, and header-based trace ID propagation is handled automatically.

-In this pattern we walk through a way to do distributed tracing in a multi-service application most of the microservices are running OpenLiberty with Microprofile, a set of technologies intended to simplfy cloud-native deployments.
-We add a Node microservice not using OpenTracing to illustrate how the Istio mesh enhances observability in a polyglot environment and as an interesting contrast with OpenLiberty's code-free instrumentation of RPCs.
-The sample application is extremely simple and has the smallest amount of code possible to demonstrate distributed tracing in the context of a service mesh.
-In a few places the application will throw synthetic exceptions to give us something to look for in the trace data.
-There is also simulated delay of operations to force some respoinses to take longer than others.
-I want to emphasize that the app does not do any actual processing.
+Along with deploying Open Liberty based containers, we also add a Node microservice not using any tracing library.
+This will demonstrate how to take advantage of Envoy and its understanding of tracing headers to connect its function to the broader request context.

-We'll walk through the process of these steps:
+In this pattern, we'll go through these steps:

-- Installing Istio, enabling tracing and providing access to a dashboard
+1. Installing Istio, enabling tracing and providing access to a dashboard.
-- Add Microprofile and OpenTracing to OpenLiberty project.
+2. Add Microprofile and OpenTracing to OpenLiberty project.
-- Run a simple microservice based application and explore a distributed tracing UI
+3. Run a simple microservice based application and explore a distributed tracing UI.
-- Investigate application failures using information from distributed tracing.
+4. Investigate application failures using information from distributed tracing.

 # Architecture

+The sample app deployed here, a modified version of the [instrument-craft-shop](https://github.com/sdaschner/instrument-craft-shop) demo app from Sebastian Daschner, simulates an interface to a manufacturing facility.
+The details of the internals are less important than simply showing an application whose function is distributed across several microservices.

 The sample app is made up of six services, shown below.
-The app is intended to be as simple as possible to demonstrate some features of distributed tracing without getting bogged down by details of its functionality; it's an expanded fork of this [demonstration app](https://github.com/sdaschner/instrument-craft-shop) from Sebastian Daschner.
+The app is intended to be as simple as possible to demonstrate some features of distributed tracing without getting bogged down by details of its functionality.
+Some of the services will throw exceptions at random times to simulate failures that give us a chance to explore distributed tracing features.

 ![arch](images/macimg/diag3.png)

 After a user sends a POST call into the ingress gateway public IP address, that request flows through the sample app as follows:

-1. The Istio ingress gateway forwards the request to the service registered under the `instrumennt-craft-shop` name.
+1. The Istio ingress gateway forwards the request to the service registered under the `instrument-craft-shop` name.
-2. The `instrumennt-craft-shop` service calls to the `maker-bot` service, which then:
+2. The `instrument-craft-shop` service calls to the `maker-bot` service, which then:
 3. kicks off the "processing pipeline", which consists of four steps, each running in a separate pod.
 4. the `maker-bot` service waits for the entire pipeline to complete.
-5. If the pipeline completes, the final step in the sequence is a call from the `maker-bot` to the `dbwrapper` service, which, in a real service could persist the object to a database, but in our case sleeps for a short period of time before returning a response.
+5. If the pipeline completes, the final step in the sequence is a call from the `maker-bot` to the `dbwrapper` service which, in a real service could persist the object to a database, but in our case sleeps for a short period of time before returning a response.

-The processing pipeline represents any service with multiple steps (e.g. ETL workflow) to allow us to show the value of using distributed tracing in such an architecture.
-The sample app does not actually do any data processing, of course, since it exists to create a source of (occasional) error conditions that we can view in a trace.
-Anyone who has worked with an architecture that could remotely be described as microservice will be familiar with the experience of seeing failure or sub-optimal performance and wondering what the root cause could be.
-For simplicity, the service flow is synchronous.

 ## Included Components
 - [Istio](https://istio.io/)